snowflakedb/snowflake-connector-net/README.md

 ---

 You can execute multiple statements as a batch in the same way you execute queries with single statements, except that the query string contains multiple statements separated by semicolons.
 Note that multiple statements execute sequentially, not in parallel.
-The MULTI_STATEMENT_COUNT parameter specifies the exact number of statements the batch contains.
+The MULTI_STATEMENT_COUNT parameter lets you specify the exact number of statements the batch contains.

 For example, if you set MULTI_STATEMENT_COUNT=3, a batch statement must include precisely three statements.
 If you submit a batch statement with any other number of statements, the Node.js driver rejects the request.
 You can set MULTI_STATEMENT_COUNT=0 to allow batch queries to contain any number of statements.
 However, be aware that using this value reduces the protection against SQL injection attacks.